An action argument can have one of several possible data types.

 This argument type is used to pass the name of an interface entity to an action.
 When an argument has the Interface Entity type, you are presented with a drop-down list of interface entities to choose from.
 The list includes all interface entities defined in the project.

 Additionally, if your project subscribes to any other projects, the list includes interface entities defined in the supplier(s).
-Entities of the working project are presented in blue text, whereas interface entities of supplier projects appear in red.
+Entities of the working project are presented in black text, whereas interface entities of supplier projects appear in red.

 - Any name conflicts (same-named interface entities existing in both the working project and a supplier project) are resolved in favor of the working project.